pransel17/pransel17/README.md

-Most of the time IDK... but make it exist first then you can make it perfect later. 🐢
+Most of the time IDK... but make it exist first then make it perfect later. 🐢

 <!--